RobertARandolph/AdmiralBumbleBee.com/DAW-Explain.md

 Customization is how much of the DAW can be changed to user preference without requiring extended effort such as writing code or downloading third-party utilities.

+# Subjective

+## Weirdness

+How far the software differs from the general population in terms of common workflows.
+This can be a positive or negative attribute

+## Comprehensibility

+How easy is it to approach understanding the DAW at an advanced level.

+This has nothing to do with how quickly you can learn to use a DAW to make the music you want.
+It's about the difficulty of becoming an advanced user relative to what the product offers.

+## Fragility

+Some products are fragile: they release updates that break existing functionality, don't support backwards compatibility, release half-baked features etc...

+This rating considers how likely it is that the user of a given product will have to deal with an update introducing new problems, **OR** a product's _lack of updates_ causing the user to be unable to utilize an advertised feature.

+## Professionalism

+Every product allows you to make music to some degree.
+This category considers features relative to film scoring, dialogue editing, broadcast standard adherence, project interchange, turnkey support (can you get the product up and running quickly with a guarantee of no issues?), live support and other media-based features that are encountered by those utilizing the software to make a living beyond _just_ making music.

+## Simplicity

+How easy is it to understand the primary workflows in a product. **NOT** how easy is it to execute the workflows.

+Given an unaided person with minimal pre-requisite knowledge, how much effort would be required to gain an understanding of what is occurring in a project and/or how to achieve that goal.

+This could also be thought of as a rating for how few "Gotcha"s or "Dark Corners" there are.

+# Bias

+## Preference

+How much I personally enjoy using or reviewing the software.

+## History

+How long I've been using the software relative to its origins.

+## Connections

+How connected I am to the product in terms of personal relationships, testing, investment and income dependence.

 # Support Me!